zendesk/min-tfs-client/README.md

 ```

 ## Development Installation
 For dev installation, run `pip install -e .` instead of `pip install .`.
 Also, you will require `tensorflow-model-server` and `tensorflow` to be installed to run and modify the integration tests.
 Specifically:

 1. `tensorflow` is required to run the model generation script (`tests/integration/fixtures`) that creates a test model for integration testing.
+It is **not** required to just run the tests.
 2. `tensorflow-model-server` is required to serve the model to perform the integration test.
 The commands that are used to run these tests in Travis are contained in `.travis.yml`.

 ## Usage